 For a thorough list of everything you’ll need to plan a great party, check out our suggested party supply list.

 - If you are hand-delivering the invitations you can create and print custom candy bar wrappers with the party info and wrap them around a chocolate bar.
 For reference, an average size chocolate bar wrapper is 5.25 x 5.5-inches.
-You can also press a personalized rainbow party sticker printed with your party details onto an existing wrapper.

 - Include a color card from the Candyland board game with the invite and ask the guest to dress in those colors.

 - Write the party information on the back of a clean candy bar wrapper.